gps03/NYSDS-Asset-Manager/readme.md

 `$ npx nysds-sync`

 ## Install
-1. Download repo to your local system
+1. Clone this repo.
-1. From the root of your local copy execute `$ npm link` (installs the asset manager as a global package)
+1. From the root of your local copy execute: `$ npm link` (installs the Asset Manager globally)
-1. Optionally, CD to your project and execute `$ npm link nysds-asset-manager` to add to local node modules
+1. CD to your project and run the asset manager from npx: `$ npx nysds-sync`

+Optionally, once installed globally, execute `$ npm link nysds-asset-manager` from your project root to add the Asset Manager to your project node_modules and enable sync functions from within your project package.json:
-1. Run the asset manager from npx `$ npx nysds-sync`

-Alternately you can add sync functions to your scripts in your project package.json:
 ```json
   "scripts": {
   "nysds:sync": "npx nysds-sync",